 Matthew 11:27 All things have been delivered to Me [that is Jesus] by My Father, and no one knows the Son except the Father.
 Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him.

 We have to understand what perspective Paul was coming from if we want to know what he means when he said he wants to know Christ.
 In Philippians 3, Paul does not say he wants to know about Christ, he says he wants to personally know Christ.
 Between these two views is all the difference in the world.

 The word ‘know’ has several different meanings in English, as also in other languages.
-It can mean to have learned by serious study, this is the way we know or learn analytical geometry, or calculus or some of the other mathematics.
-It can refer to understanding, this is the way we use the word when we say, “I know what is going on.”
+It can mean to have learned by serious study.
+This is the way we know or learn analytical geometry, or calculus or some of the other mathematics.
+It can refer to understanding.
+This is the way we use the word when we say, “I know what's going on.”
 It can even refer to a type of head knowledge that Paul told the Corinthians was detrimental to God's truth.

 I Corinthians 8:1-2 Now concerning things offered to idols: We know that we all have knowledge.
 Knowledge puffs up, but love edifies.
 And if anyone thinks that he knows anything, he knows nothing yet as he ought to know.